 How to Get Rid of Squatters in North Dakota

 North Dakota doesn’t have any special laws governing the removal of squatters from a property.
 To remove a squatter legally, a landowner must use the judicial eviction process.

 Otherwise, the eviction process in North Dakota is rather straightforward.
 For a squatter specifically, a landowner must begin the process by issuing an eviction notice.
 In North Dakota there are a couple of grounds for eviction.

 If the eviction is granted, a Writ of Execution shall be issued and the sheriff must deliver the writ to the squatter.
 The squatter then has a notice period determined by the court to vacate.

-If they do not leave, the landowner will need to enlist the Sheriff to remove the squatter.
+If they do not leave, the sheriff shall forcibly remove the squatter.
 Any actions that a landowner takes to force the squatter to leave (either by physically removing them, changing the locks, or turning off the utilities) are illegal and may open the landowner up to a lawsuit.

 Tips for Protecting Yourself from Squatters in North Dakota

 - Make sure that the property is secured.
 Block all entrances, close all windows, and lock every door.

 - Pay property taxes in a timely manner.

 - Always pay your own property taxes and monitor any improvements to your property.